 Like many herbs, dill microgreens have several nutrient properties that can aid healthy living.
-Dill plants contain vitamins A, C, E, K and B. They also contain calcium which is important for keeping bone strong and healthy in the body, and iron which prevents anemia from occurring.
+Dill plants contain vitamins A, C, E, K and B. They also contain calcium and iron.
 Other nutritional elements of dill include magnesium, potassium and zinc.

 Taste and use of dill microgreens